material-components/material-components-web/packages/mdc-list/README.md

 as part of your UI.
 You're designer wants a timestamp in the top-right corner and an "unread" indicator below it corner.

-The html for this can be easily added
+The HTML for this can be easily added:

 ```html
 <ul class="mdc-list mdc-list--two-line msgs-list">